pieter-van-prooijen/artifactory-crawler/README.md

-Artifactory has a repository setting  which limits the number of unique snapshot artifacts for a version, but this limit is switched off by default (see admin tab => repository =>
+Artifactory has a repository setting  which limits the number of unique snapshot artifacts for a version, but this limit is switched off by default (see Admin tab => Repository =>
-<select a local snapshot" => edit repo => ).
+<select a local snapshot repo> => Edit repo via popup => Basic Settings
+tab).

-Switching this limit on at a later date will only clean up the version directories in which new time-stamped artifacts are deployed, but will leave the older version directories untouched.
+The problem is that switching this limit on at a later date will only clean up the version directories in which new time-stamped artifacts are deployed, but will leave the older version directories untouched.

 This crawler will find all of the time-stamped artifacts in a repository older then a specified number of days.
 The URLs of these artifacts can be